dreamtools/dreamtools/README.rst

 This repository is meant to contain (small) data sets and codes related to the scoring of the `DREAM challenges <http://dreamchallenges.org>`_.

-It was created at the time of DREAM8-9 and contains only Dream8 HPN challenge code for now.
-Note however that **dreamtools** contains information about DREAM6-7 (parameter estimation).
-More code/scripts about other challenges will be added later.

 The main goals are: